Stupid Mistakes Make For Good Writing Material

 Don’t use me as an example.

 I was angry because I felt spurned.
 I attached my own personal agenda to my mission - validity to advocacy - and when I failed to sway an individual, I got hung up, instead of moving on, as I should have.
 I don’t want to do what Trump does.
-When I say I don’t know if this story is over, I’m saying I don’t know that I won’t have a socially awkward moment ever again.
+I don’t know if this story - the larger story - is over.
+I don’t know that I won’t have a socially awkward moment ever again.
 I’m not done growing, and there will always be people who I just don’t click with, no matter how much I want to.
 I can’t guarantee you will always be proud of me.
 But I’m ending this chapter.

 With every stupid mistake, I get less stupid.